 Each home test works a little differently.

 - Place the swab in a tube with a developing solution.

-Results are available in 20 to 40 minutes.
+Results are available in 20 minutes.
 If one line appears, the test is negative.
-Two lines mean you may be positive.
-You’ll need a follow-up test from a lab to be sure.
+Two lines mean that a person may be positive.
+A follow-up test from a lab is necessary to confirm their status.